Quintet

 Game overview

 Quintet is a card-driven board game where players place chips on a 10×10 grid.
 Each space on the grid corresponds to a specific playing card.
-The first player to form two sequences of five chips in a row — horizontal, vertical, or diagonal — wins.
+Play individually or in teams — the first to form the required sequences wins.

 Players